-Unless he suddenly uncovered a flaw in the morals of he lady, once a man proposed to a woman, he was expected to go through with it.
-Sometimes engagements were called off when the fathers and/or guardians could not agree on the settlements with the gentleman.
+Unless the gentleman involved suddenly uncovered a flaw in the morals of his lady, once a man proposed to a woman, he was expected to go through with the marriage.
+Sometimes engagements were called off when the lady’s father and/or guardian could not agree on the settlements with the gentleman.
 However, if a man jilted the one to whom he had proposed, it was thought that he found out something to speak to her low character, particularly that she had known another intimately.

 The only means to save the female’s reputation was for the gentleman to marry another quickly, so quickly that the betrothed female sometimes did not even know she was jilted.
 The jilted person had the right to sue for breach of promise–if of age.
 Because betrothals and engagements were no longer enforced by the church, they were considered to rest on a man’s honor.
 The man could more easily jilt a female than the girl could jilt him.